How a Small Amount of Data Sharing Benefits Distributed Optimization and Learning : The Upside of Data Heterogeneity: Algorithms Design and Numerical Results

-Firstly, from previous result, we know that the worst case data structure for distributed ADMM depends on the relations between the step size and the local data matrix conditioning.
-And making the local data structure differs from each other would improve the convergence speed.
-Hence, a simple way to improve the performance of distributed ADMM is to allocate all the global data pool to one existing center/block, in order to make that block have different data structure from others.
-We tested the modified distributed ADMM with global data, and compare it with classic distributed ADMM in UCI machine learning repository regression data.
+We have also tested the modified distributed ADMM with data sharing, and compare it with classic distributed ADMM in UCI machine learning repository regression data.
 With fixed number of iteration equals to $200$, block number equals to $4$, and percentage of sample $\alpha=5\%$, the accuracy of estimator $\beta$ improves for 13 out of 14 problem instances.
-Besides,compared with the classifc distributed ADMM, in average distributed ADMM with data sharing decreases the the absolute loss by $20\%$.
-However, one could further design multi-block ADMM to better utilize the global data pool beyond distributed updating order across each center.
-We further introduce a tailored multi-block ADMM algorithm -- the Dual Randomly Assembled and Permuted ADMM (DRAP-ADMM).
-We first use the least square regression as an example to illustrate the idea of DRAP-ADMM for simplicity, and we extend the setup to logistic regression later.
+Besides, compared with the classifc distributed ADMM, in average distributed ADMM with data sharing decreases the the absolute loss by $20\%$.
+Here, absolute loss \myeq{AL = \|\BFbeta^{*}-\hat{\BFbeta}\|_2}, where $\BFbeta^*$ is the optimal estimator and $\hat{\BFbeta}$ is the estimator produced by each algorithm.